 Ben brought me to Crystal Mall for lunch on one of the weekend that he was in town.
 He knew that I’m too lazy to drive all the way to Burnaby by myself.

 The new item in the Want Want Hot & Spicy House stall caught our attention.
 They serve dry hot pot now.
 Yeah, my favourite dish.

 You pick the ingredients and it is charged by weight.
 Although the poster above said minimum order is 300g, I remembered the server told us the minimum order is 400g.
 Besides the ingredients, you have a choice on the main to go with it; ranges from rice to various noodles.
 You also have a choice of the level of spiciness.

 Our plate above came to $11.20.
 My choice of main was broad potato noodles and the second highest spiciness which is “da la”.
-More on following page.
-Click here to continue reading
+Continue reading